What is UV transmittance (UVT)?24 October 2022

 Firstly, a water sample is sent to our laboratory, which is being carefully handled by our specialists.

-Secondly, The amount of light able to pass through the water is calculated through a UVT probe system, where the UVT is being determined (0-100%).
+Secondly, The amount of light able to pass through the water is calculated through a UVT transmittance analyzer, where the UVT is being determined (0-100%).
 Distilled 100% UVT water is used in comparison as the benchmark.

-The water is then tested for UVT values in intervals, by retaining the water sample in a UV system.
+The UVT measurement can now begin, where the UVT values from the water sample is tested in intervals, by retaining the water sample in a UV system.
 The values derived over time are now plotted into a graph, showing how the UVT changes in relation to the retention time in the UV system.

 The graph generated from this process makes it possible to choose the exact required UV system setup.

 - Coliform bacteria, legionella, fecal bacteria, streptococci, nematodes (eelworms) and yeasts, etc. – 3 – 40 (mJ/cm²)